nikennedy/pollen_forecasting/README.md

 <img src = "images/rfc_final_cm.png">

-It is still not proven that the improvement from the baseline is not caused by seasonality as even after decomposition the climate variables still appear to have seasonal patterns:
+It is still not proven that the improvement from the baseline is not caused by seasonality as even after decomposition the climate variables still appear to have seasonal patterns.
+Nevertheless this model by a slim margin is the best in terms of accuracy and precision, rounding these metrics still results in 60% and 59% respectively:
 <img src = "images/temp_daily_resids.png"
 Clearly seasonality wasn't removed from all the data so much as muffled a bit, which makes sense given that all the models with seasonality outperformed their counterparts in this section.
 Thus the question still remains.